sarken/docs/front_end_coding/accessibility-statement.markdown

 The Archive is an international development, made by people who speak lots of different languages.
 Our goal is to build a translation tool to allow the archive interface to be translated into any language that has volunteers to work on it.

-### Navigation Aids
+### Navigation aids

-1. [BREADCRUMBS]

-2. We aim to make our help and FAQs accessible in multiple ways.
+1. We aim to make our help and FAQs accessible in multiple ways.

-3. We have tried to provide help that is not biased towards sighted or mouse methods of using archive, by describing pages and interactions in several different ways, but we know we could always use help at doing this better, so please do [send us feedback](http://archiveofourown.org/support).
+2. We have tried to provide help that is not biased towards sighted or mouse methods of using archive, by describing pages and interactions in several different ways, but we know we could always use help at doing this better, so please do [send us feedback](http://archiveofourown.org/support).

-4. Our help buttons are styled text, so you can make them bigger if they're hard to see.
+3. Our help buttons are styled text, so you can make them bigger if they're hard to see.

-5. The home page and all archive pages include a search box.
+4. The home page and all archive pages include a search box.
 Advanced search options are available from any search results page and from the search menu.

-6. All navigation, sorting, actions, and page regions are announced by a relevant and descriptive heading.
+5. All navigation, sorting, actions, and page regions are announced by a relevant and descriptive heading.
 These headings are hidden from visual browsers by default, but we have a skin you can use to show these headings to any browser.

-7. Blocks containing unlabelled content have been given titles, so you don't have to work out what something is from its context.
+6. Blocks containing unlabelled content have been given title attributes, so you don't have to work out what something is from its context.

 ### Links